Brier Hill: Early history

 The area encompassing the Brier Hill neighborhood was originally owned by Youngstown industrialist George Tod, who established a farm on the neighborhood's brier-covered hills around 1801.
 Tod called the agricultural enterprise Brier Hill.
 This semi-rural area was transformed irrevocably when coal was discovered in the hills in and around Brier Hill.
 The neighborhood drew thousands of immigrants seeking work in the mines, and Brier Hill became Youngstown's oldest working-class neighborhood.

 The first iron furnace in the neighborhood was opened by the Tod family in 1847.
-By the 1880s, blast furnaces and rolling mills were established in close proximity to the coal mines, a practical arrangement, given that Brier Hill mines provided coal for the mills.
+By the 1880s, blast furnaces and rolling mills were established near the coal mines, a practical arrangement, given that Brier Hill mines provided coal for the mills.
 The surrounding neighborhood grew in tandem, as more housing was built for miners, iron workers, and their families.
 By the opening of the 20th century, the rapid expansion of the industry in Brier Hill had turned the area into the main entry point for Youngstown's immigrants.
 The largest groups were Italians, Welsh, Irish, Germans, and African Americans.

 Given its relative isolation from downtown Youngstown, Brier Hill developed independently and established its own schools as well as a post office, and churches.
 During the early 20th century, the neighborhood hosted at least four churches.
 These included the Catholic parishes of St. Anthony's, St. Ann's, and St. Casimir's as well as the Episcopal parish of St. Rocco's.
 The neighborhood remained an unincorporated village (outside of Youngstown Township) until 1900, when it was absorbed by the city.